Enger Park gardens and peace bell, Duluth, Minnesota

 Take in the view

 Paths veer off in multiple directions throughout the garden.
-All are lovely, but don’t miss heading up to the large gazebo on the bluff above the city.
+All are lovely, but don’t miss the large gazebo on the bluff above the city.

 flower-lined path leading to a large gazebo